altafparves/Legalyst/docs/index.md

 | Growing MSMEs preparing to formalize | Businesses transitioning from informal to formal legal status | Step-by-step onboarding to determine correct KBLI code and a complete, personalized obligation checklist |
 | MSME owners facing annual tax filing (SPT) | Business owners unfamiliar with tax deadlines/forms | Reminders and guidance integrated with their specific business profile, not generic tax info |

-## d.
-Functional Requirements for the Designed Use Cases
+## Functional Requirements for the Designed Use Cases

 | FR | Description |
 |---|---|